ms/buildtogether.tech/src/research.md

-This chapter therefore presents a few evidence-based results that are relevant to the kind of work you may be doing in your project and that your instructor might want to incorporate into your course <cite>Fagerholm2017</cite>.
+This chapter therefore presents a few evidence-based results that are relevant to the kind of work you may be doing in your project and that your instructor might want to incorporate into your course [% b Fagerholm2017 %].
 If you find them interesting and want to dig further, <a section="methods"/> describes the methods software engineering researchers use.
 As with all research, though, some caution is required when interpreting results: